Goosetaculous/convoy-connection/README.md

  Low Level

  API:
-   Yelp API
+   Yelp API - Rick
    * Name of the restaurant
    * Rating

-   TripAdvisor
+   TripAdvisor - Shirlon
    * Name of the restaurant
    * Rating

-   Google Map
+   Google Map - KEVIN
    * Actual location of the restaurant on the map
    * Coordinates
    * Pictures

+   Firebase: Goose

  Front End:
    HTML, CSS , JAVASCRIPT (JQUERY)